olopez94/Google_data/01_Foundations/Week04/SQL/readme.md

 (The dataset name is always followed by a dot, and then the table name.)</li>
   <li>But only return the data <b>WHERE</b> the first_name is <b>Tony</b></li>
   </ol>

+ <p>If you are requesting multiple data fields from a table, you need to include these columns in your SELECT command.
+Each column is separated by a comma as shown below:</p>